Tansu Çiller: Premiership (1993–1996)

-While forming her coalition an Islamist mob set fire to a hotel which was hosting an Alevi cultural event, killing 35.
+During her tenure as prime minister, an Islamist mob set fire to a hotel which was hosting an Alevi cultural event, killing 35 and wounding many others.
 The Sivas massacre and the government's slow response foreshadowed Çiller's future handling of human rights.

 Çiller chose to continue Demirel's coalition government with the SHP, but replaced most of the ministers from her own party.
 She was the only woman in cabinet until 1995, when a woman state minister for women and family affairs was appointed.
 As Prime Minister Çiller promoted a pro-military conservative populism and economic liberalism.
 She shifted the DYP more to the right compared to her mentor Demirel.
 She juggled "masculine" and "feminine" styles, boasting of her "toughness" at the same time as she wanted to be the nation's mother and sister.
 She became a new role model for women politicians, though was accused of being authoritarian. Çiller appeared uninterested in women's issues.

 Çiller played a major role in reforming Turkey's economic institutions, which are known as the 5 April Decisions and was rewarded with IMF funding.

 Fighting the PKK

 Her premiership preceded over the intensifying armed conflict between the Turkish Armed Forces and the PKK, resulting in Çiller's enacting numerous reforms to national defense and implementing the Castle Plan.
-The Castle Plan (previously approved by the National Security Council) was implemented to combat the PKK (although elements of the strategy preceded the official plan). Çiller transformed the Turkish Army from an organization using vintage equipment from the US Army into a modern fighting force capable of countering the PKK, using hit-and-run tactics.
+The Castle Plan (previously approved by the National Security Council) was implemented to combat the PKK (although elements of the strategy preceded the official plan). Çiller transformed the Turkish Army from an organization using vintage equipment from the US Army into a modern fighting force capable of countering the PKK which used guerilla warfare and hit-and-run tactics.
 With a better equipped military, Çiller's government was able to persuade the United States and the European Union to register the PKK as a terrorist organization.
 However, Çiller was responsible for war crimes and crimes against humanity perpetrated against the Kurdish people by the Turkish military, security forces, and paramilitary.
 Several reports of international organizations of human rights documented destroying and burning Kurdish villages and towns and extrajudicial killings of Kurdish civilians perpetrated by the Turkish military during Çiller's government of 1993–1996.

 Her overall approach to the Kurds was ambiguous, while she suggested for the Kurds an autonomy similar the one the Basques have in Spain, she retracted her statement upon pressure from the Turkish military.